 Analyzing available data and understanding Apalachicola oyster response to restoration actions is complicated because of variability in the construction and monitoring programs used as part of ongoing restoration efforts.
 In Apalachicola Bay multiple restoration materials (limestone or quarried shell) have been used since 2015 and these materials have been placed in the bay at a variety of densities (Table 1).
 Because of construction challenges, some sites may have received both limestone and shell.
-Monitoring efforts to track oyster population response have been similar across studies, but the timing of monitoring post-construction has varied from monitoring beginning within weeks of cultch material being deposited, to monitoring not beginning for 1-2 years following cutch placement because of Covid-19 related delays in completing field efforts.
+Monitoring efforts to track oyster population response have been similar across studies, but the timing of monitoring post-construction has varied from monitoring beginning within weeks of cultch material being deposited, to monitoring not beginning for 1-2 years following cultch placement because of Covid-19 related delays.
 Observed counts of oyster spat by research study highlight these challenges where the number of spat have ranged from 0 to more than 80,000 per 1/4-m2 depending on study and time (Figure 5) suggesting that these data are highly over dispersed, but over time oyster counts across study trend closer to zero (Figure 5).

 We combined oyster count data from various surveys and standardized site names.
 We then fit GLM models assuming a negative binomial distribution to these data to describe the number of oysters of each size class over time (Period) with site as a random effect and the log of the number of quadrats as an offset to control for differences in sampling effort.
 Results from this model found Period was significant (beta = -0.17, SE = 0.04, p < 0.001) suggesting that over time for each period and across study and cultch material used, and density of cultch material deployed, counts of oyster spat did not respond positively to restoration action.
-Predicted number of oyster spat per ¼-m2 transect (95%) in Period 14 was 7.1 (4.8 – 10.6) much lower than in Period 1 (102.2, 58.6 – 178.3; Figure 6).
+Predicted number of oyster spat per ¼-m2 transect in Period 14 was 7.1 (4.8 – 10.6), much lower than in Period 1 (102.2, 58.6 – 178.3; Figure 6).
 We fit the same model as above but included an additional parameter describing the number of days river discharge was below 12,000 CFS in the model.
-Both Period (beta = -0.21, SE = 0.04, p < 0.001) and the low days term are important in the model with the terms for low days ((beta = -0.006, SE = 0.003, p = 0.07) suggesting that for each day increase in the number of days discharge is below 12,000 CFS the number of oyster spat declines slightly (exp-0.006) by about 1 oyster spat per ¼-m2 quadrat.
-The same model, but with a one Period lag on the number days discharge was below 12,000 CFS (as a measure of potential influence of antecedent flow conditions), suggested that the number of low days in the prior period did not influence the number of live spat in the current period (p = 0.27).
+Both Period (beta = -0.21, SE = 0.04, p < 0.001) and the low-days term ((beta = -0.006, SE = 0.003, p = 0.07) are important in the model , suggesting that for each day increase in the number of days discharge is below 12,000 CFS the number of oyster spat declines slightly (exp-0.006) by about 1 oyster spat per ¼-m2 quadrat.
+The same model, but with a one-Period lag on the number days discharge was below 12,000 CFS (as a measure of potential influence of antecedent flow conditions), suggested that the number of low days in the prior period did not influence the number of spat in the current period (p = 0.27).